zhangster12/Obsidian-BJJ-Notes/Positions/Mount.md

 # Overview
-The **Mount** is one of the most dominant positions, hence earning 4 points when achieving in competition.
-One downside of mount is that the opponent can still use their hips to bridge, so it’s important to monitor that.
+The **Mount** is 1 of the most dominant positions, hence earning 4 points when achieving in competition.
+1 downside of mount is that the opponent can still use their hips to bridge, so it’s important to monitor that.

 ![Mount](https://www.jiujitsubrotherhood.com/cdn/shop/articles/Keys_to_Mount_1728x.png?v=1579429130)
 # Entry
 There are multiple ways to advance to **Mount** from Side Control:
 - Walk your knees down, while maintaining cross face.
-Bring your knee over their waist, while keeping the other one on the toes.
+Bring your knee over their waist, while keeping the other 1 on the toes.
 Walk their arm up.
 Bring your leg to the mat.
 Shelf the legs with your leg or slide into high mount.
 - Shin slice across the hip.
 - Press
 # Keys